shamiul94/7-Segment-Digital-Clock-Using-iGraphics-in-C-Language/README.md

 iGraphics library of C was used to build this project.

 # How to run this project?
+iMain.cpp file is the main file.
 I ran it on windows 10 machine.
 If you can run it on Ubuntu machine or any other platforms, please make a pull request and contribute.
 I couldn't find a way to run ```iGraphics.h``` file on Ubuntu machine as it uses some Windows specific API calls like ```stdcall IA0``` and others.
 Installing process is given in the pdfs and docs.
 Use Codeblocks and windows machine make things easier.

 ## Screenshot and Video Link